Javier Espinosa: Twente

 On 31 August 2018, Espinosa moved abroad for the first time in his career, signing for FC Twente.
 He made his debut in the Dutch Eerste Divisie on 8 September, starting in a 1–2 home loss against TOP Oss.

 Later career

-On 1 February 2021, after nearly a year of inactivity, Espinosa signed a short-term deal with CF Fuenlabrada back in his country's second tier.
+On 1 February 2021, Espinosa signed a short-term deal with CF Fuenlabrada back in his country's second tier.
 In the ensuing summer, he agreed to a two-year contract at AEK Larnaca FC of the Cypriot First Division.

+International career

+Espinosa was part of the Spanish squad that finished third at the 2009 FIFA U-17 World Cup.
+He was initially selected for the 2011 UEFA European Under-19 Championship, but withdrew due to injury.